-4.1 As outlined in section 3 above the archaeological potential of the PDS relates to the site's location close to an area where evidence for both Roman and medieval period activity has been recorded with the latter perhaps having the higher potential.
+4.1 As outlined in section 3 above the archaeological potential of the PDS relates to the site's location close to the medieval settlement of Framlingham.
+In addition the topographic setting of the site would have been attractive to past activity during earlier periods.
 The aim of the evaluation is therefore to examine the specified sample of the PDS with evaluation trenching under controlled conditions so, if archaeological deposits are revealed they can be sampled and characterised.
 With this information a strategy can then be formulated for their possible preservation in situ or, failing that, the systematic recording of these deposits and the associated working practices, timetables and orders of cost.